plumelo/cosmoz-frontend-rtd/docs/frontend/50-build-test-deploy.rst

    This step will run the build script.

-   Depending on the branch, tag or PR being built, the script will determine the suitable build environment.

-#. deploy

-   Depending on the branch or tag being built, automatic deployment will occur.
-See below.

-Continus deployment
+Deployment
 -------------------

+Application is setup for CD with Visual Studio Team Services (VSTS) at https://neovici.visualstudio.com/Cosmoz3-frontend.

+A VSTS build is triggered when a tag is pushed to the cosmoz Frontend github repository.

+The build definition performs the same steps as the Travis build.
+On success, the build will publish a zip file artifact with the content of the dist folder.

-A travis build will be automatically deployed to the following environment:
+This release will be automatically deployed to the alpha environment at https://alpha.cosmoz.com.

-* staging: for builds triggered by a commit to master branch
-* demo: for builds triggered by a commit to demo branch
-* beta: for builds triggered by a tag matching the version regexp/
-* prod: for build triggered by a tag being merged to prod.
+Deployment of the release to beta and prod environement has to be done manually.

-Building and deploying the beta environment
+Building and deploying the alpha environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Manually
-""""""""
+From the command line
+"""""""""""""""""""""

 ::